CS2103JAN2017-W13-B1/main/docs/DeveloperGuide.md

 3a.
 The given index is invalid

+> 3a1. µTask shows an error message <br>
+  Use case resumes at step 2

+#### Use case: Delete Task

+**MSS**

+1. User requests to delete a task
+2. µTask shows a list of tasks
+3. User selects a task to delete
+4. µTask deletes the task <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1. µTask shows an error message <br>
+  Use case resumes at step 2

+#### Use case: Mark a task as done

+**MSS**

+1. User requests to mark a specific task as done
+2. µTask shows a list of undone tasks
+3. User selects a task to mark
+4. µTask mark the task as ‘done’<br>
+Use case ends.

+**Extensions**

+3a.
+The given index is invalid

 > 3a1.
-AddressBook shows an error message <br>
+Program shows an error message
-  Use case resumes at step 2
+Use case ends

 {More to be added}

 ## Appendix C : Non Functional Requirements

-1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_60` or higher installed.
+1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_121` or higher installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to handle at least 500 tasks without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. Should come with automated unit tests and open source code.
+5. Should favor DOS style commands over Unix-style commands.
+6. Should still work regardless of internet connection.
+7. Should be able to integrate with Google calendar.
+8. Should support unicode encoding.
+9. Should be lightweight, at most 10 megabyte on system resources.
+10. Should be compact, at most 5 megabyte in save file size.
 {More to be added}

 ## Appendix D : Glossary